ipfs/ipfs-blog/src/_blog/2023-01-26-announcing-durin.md

 - Durin
 title: "Announcing Durin"
 description: "Durin is a native mobile application for iOS and Android that lets you read and share content on the IPFS network"
-date: 2023-01-26
+date: 2023-04-11
 permalink: "/announcing-durin/"
 translationKey: ''
 header_image: /announcing-durin-ipfs/header.png
 author: David Justice
 ---

-Today we are excited to announce a new way to read and share with IPFS on your mobile device - Durin, a native mobile application for iOS and Android.
+Today we are excited to announce Durin, a native mobile application for iOS and Android, built to give users a new way to read and share with IPFS and a sandbox for the Browsers & Platforms team to experiment with IPFS in a mobile environment.

 ## Background

 To date, it's been difficult to access, upload and share IPFS content using a mobile device.
 This is for a number of reasons, one of which is that [Kubo](https://github.com/ipfs/kubo), the initial implementation of the protocol was simply not built with mobile in mind.
-We wanted to provide a quick and easy way for users to access basic IPFS features on mobile and set up a testing ground for future explorations.
+The IPFS approach to P2P for many years was about running servers, and [that has changed](https://blog.ipfs.tech/2023-03-implementation-principles/).
+In the meantime, we wanted to provide a quick and easy way for users to access basic IPFS features on mobile and set up a testing ground for future explorations.

 ## Accessing IPFS Content